asiansergio/resumint/README.md

 # Install dependencies
 npm install

-> Working to getting rid of all dependencies
 # If you have chrome installed you may skip this step
 npx puppeteer browsers install chrome

 # Run the tool
 npm start [options]
 ```
+> ℹ️ Working to getting rid of all dependencies

 ## Quick Start